 Leo Minor, the lion cub, lies immediately above the head of Leo itself, and beneath the rear paws of Ursa Major.
-From the Uranographia of Johann Bode (1801).
+From Chart VI of the Uranographia of Johann Bode (1801).
 For Hevelius’s original depiction, see here.

 Why no Alpha?
 The tale of a curious oversight

 Curiously, Leo Minor has no star labelled Alpha, although there is a Beta Leonis Minoris.
 This seems to have resulted from an oversight on the part of the 19th-century English astronomer Francis Baily.
 Hevelius did not label the stars in any of his newly formed constellations, so 150 years later Baily did it for him.
 In his British Association Catalogue of 1845, Baily assigned the letter Beta to the second-brightest star in Leo Minor, but left the brightest star (46 Leonis Minoris, on the rump of the lion) unlettered by mistake.